 \section{Lens spaces not bounding small definite manifolds}

 In this section, we use ideas from the previous sections to prove Theorem~\ref{thm:no_small_fillings} which asserts the existence of lens spaces that do not admit a ``small'' negative-definite filling with either orientation.
-As in previous sections we use $\Z^N$ to denote the standard positive definite diagonal lattice $(\Z^N, \langle 1 \rangle^N)$.
+As in previous sections we use $\Z^N$ to denote the standard positive-definite diagonal lattice $(\Z^N, \langle 1 \rangle^N)$.

 Throughout this section we will use $L_{m,n}$ to denote the lens space $L(p,q)$, where $p/q$ is given by the continued fraction expansion

 and $m$ and $n$ are positive integers.
 The examples in Theorem~\ref{thm:no_small_fillings} will be obtained by choosing suitable examples among the $L_{m,n}$.
 By \eqref{eq:Riemanschneider_long}, we see that $p/(p-q)$ satisfies the continued fraction